Sankranti (film)

 Sankranti is a 2005 Indian Telugu-language drama film produced by R. B. Choudary under Super Good Films and directed by Muppalaneni Shiva.
-The film features an ensemble cast consisting of Venkatesh, Srikanth, Sneha, Aarthi Agarwal, Sangeetha, Rathi, Siva Balaji, Sharwanand, Sharada and Chandra Mohan.
+The film features an ensemble cast consisting of Venkatesh, Srikanth, Siva Balaji, Sharwanand, Sneha, Sangeetha, Aarthi Agarwal, Rathi, Sharada and Chandra Mohan.
 The music was composed by S. A. Rajkumar with cinematography by B. Balamurugan and editing by Nandamuri Hari.
 The film released on 18 February 2005 and was successful at the box office.
 It is a remake of the 2001 Tamil film Aanandham.

 Plot

 Raghavendra owns a provisional store and is the eldest among four brothers, and all live together in a home along with their parents Rama Chandraiah and Janakamma.
 Raghavendra is widely respected by everyone in the family and was responsible for bringing back their family to a good state after financial troubles a few years back where he also loses his love Padma, who got engaged to him but got cancelled by Padma's parents who reject Raghavendra on the basis of poverty.
 Now, Raghavendra marries Anjali, who is a lot more responsible and kind to everyone.
 Vishnu is the second son in the family who assists Raghavendra in managing their provisional store.
 He is innocent and marries his relative Kalyani who is Padma's younger sister, but she is short-tempered and picks up quarrels often.
 Chinna is the third son in the family, and he goes to college where he falls for his classmate Kaveri, who is the only daughter of a rich arrogant man named Govardhan Chowdary.
 Vamsi is the youngest son and studies in college.

 Kalyani feels that only Raghavendra is respected by everyone and not Vishnu because Raghavendra manages the provisional store, while Vishnu just assists him.
 She keeps insisting Vishnu to start a separate provisional store, which he does not accept as that would separate him from his brothers.
 Meanwhile, Govardhan gets to know about Kaveri's love towards Chinna and warns him to forget her.
 Chinna gets a job and leaves to Delhi as he does not want to marry Kaveri against her father's wishes.